kfitzgerald/dirty-points/README.md

 # Changelog

+### v1.6.0 - 2024-12-21 - Source filter toggling!
+- Changed the OBS mapping modal interface (can now easily pick what you want the mapping to do)
+- Added new source filter toggling option
+- Added source filter redemption queue

 ### v1.5.0 - 2024-11-09
 - Added filter search box to OBS scene list
 - Added tooltips to most clickable/input components